 Antidiscrimination status and eviction protection.
 Many states make it illegal to discriminate against someone who is a victim of domestic violence.
-This means that landlords cannot refuse to rent (or terminate) solely because the person is a victim of domestic violence.
+This means that landlords cannot refuse to rent to someone solely because the person is a victim of domestic violence.
+Landlords also cannot terminate a lease solely because the tenant is a victim of domestic violence.

 Early termination rights.
-In many states, a victim of domestic violence can end a lease with notice (often 30 days).
-States typically require that the tenant provide proof (such as a protective order) of her status as a domestic violence victim.
+In many states, a victim of domestic violence can end a lease without penalties after giving the required notice (often 30 days).
+States typically require that tenants provide their landlord with proof (such as a protective order) of their status as a domestic violence victim.

 Limits on rental clauses.
 In some states, landlords cannot include clauses providing for termination in the event of a tenant's call for police help in a domestic violence situation, nor can landlords make tenants pay for the cost of such calls.

 If your state has no law giving victims of domestic violence early termination rights or other domestic violence protections, don't automatically assume that you're stuck.
 First, if you want to move, appeal to your landlord's bottom line: The last thing any landlord wants on the property is a disruptive, potentially violent situation.
-Letting you out of the lease might be just want the landlord wants, too—what the landlord loses in rent may pale in comparison with what the repair costs may be if the property is damaged, not to speak of the fall-out from negative publicity if the situation escalates.
+Letting you out of the lease might be good for the landlord, too—what the landlord loses in rent might pale in comparison with the potential cost of repairing damaged property, lawsuits, or negative publicity if the situation escalates.

-Even if your state gives some special protections to domestic violence victims, these accommodations do not prevent landlords from terminating, if necessary, for nonpayment of rent.
+Even if your state gives some special protections to domestic violence victims, your landlord can still terminate your tenancy, if necessary, for nonpayment of rent.
 Unfortunately, all too often the abuser will leave the property but the remaining victim struggles to pay the rent.
-Landlords may legally terminate the tenancy of a domestic violence victim who falls behind in the rent, just as they would any tenant who hasn’t paid.
+It is legal for a landlord to terminate the tenancy of a domestic violence victim who falls behind in the rent, just like any other tenant who's behind in rent.